Oregon Mesothelioma Lawyer

 Where Was I Exposed to Asbestos in Oregon?

 One of the first things a lawyer will do for you is investigate your past asbestos exposure.
-They have insider knowledge and can track down where and when you were exposed and the companies responsible, just by using your work history.
+They have insider knowledge and can track where and when you were exposed and the companies responsible just by using your work history.

 All states have had problems with asbestos, and Oregon is no exception.
 Most states are still dealing with the consequences of widespread past asbestos use.

-Oregon has specific industries that have caused people to be exposed and still put people at risk.
-These include the timber industry with its factories for processing pulp and paper.
+Oregon has specific industries that have exposed people and still put them at risk.
+These include the timber industry, with its factories for processing pulp and paper.

 Shipbuilding has also been a primary industry along the Pacific coast and one that relied heavily on asbestos.
 Finally, mining and natural asbestos deposits have exposed workers in the past and continue to put Oregonians at risk of harm.